Barnsley: Sport

-Shaw Lane is the home to many sports in town, cricket, rugby union, squash, bowls, football, athletics, and archery are all played to a high standard and host many of the towns teams including Barnsley CC and Barnsley RUFC.
+Shaw Lane is the home to many sports in town, cricket, rugby union, squash, bowls, football, athletics and archery are all played to a high standard and host many of the towns teams including Barnsley CC and Barnsley RUFC.
 Peoples Sport in Barnsley is a project writing the history of participation in sport in Barnsley is in progress and is expected to be complete in 2015.

-The town also has a high standard badminton league, with three separate tiers.

-The town is home to Barnsley Harriers, a nationally recognised running club.
+The town is home to Barnsley Harriers, a nationally recognised running club, and a high standard badminton league, with three separate tiers.

-Ardsley Golf Club, Barnsley, (now defunct) first appeared in the 1930s.
+Ardsley Golf Club first appeared in the 1930s.
 The club disappeared at the onset of the Second World War.
 Golf can still be played at Hillies in Wombwell and there is also a driving range at Staincross.

-There are a number of cycling clubs in and around Barnsley, including Barnsley Road Club itself, the long-established Birdwell Wheelers and Team Cystic Fibrosis (a charity-focused team), together covering many different forms of cycle sport and leisure.
+There are a number of cycling clubs, including Barnsley Road Club itself, the long-established Birdwell Wheelers and Team Cystic Fibrosis (a charity-focused team), together covering many different forms of cycle sport and leisure.
 There have also been various other initiatives set up to promote cycling in the town and district of Barnsley.